Salt Lake Fire Cpt. Michael Harp dies in rafting accident | Gephardt Daily

 “While the details of this tragic passing are still being investigated, it appears that Capt.
 Harp was involved in a rafting accident along the Green River.”

 Harp was a 27-year veteran of Salt Lake City Fire Department.
-He was a second generation firefighter, following the footsteps of his father who also served with Salt Lake City Fire Department, the SLCPD statement says.
+He was a second generation firefighter, following the footsteps of his father who also served with Salt Lake City Fire Department, the SLCFD statement says.

 Captain Harp was also a dedicated member of Utah Task Force 1 and notably deployed to Ground Zero on 9/11.